 When I finished After You, I went back and reread Me Before You and now both books are fresh in my mind and I have many things to say (one of which is, “I’m tired of writing out these titles”), especially because when I mentioned on Instagram that I was reading this, lots of people were curious to know what I thought of it.

-After You starts up a year or so after Me Before You ended – Lou has done her traveling around the world and is now settled in London in a flat she’s bought with the money Will left her.
+After You by Jojo Moyes starts up a year or so after Me Before You ended – Lou has done her traveling around the world and is now settled in London in a flat she’s bought with the money Will left her.
 And she has a very glamorous job in an airport bar (did I say glamorous?
 I meant “pretty sad”).

 Her relationship with her family is still somewhat strained and basically her life in general is a depressing disaster.
 Not probably what Will was hoping for her.
 She’s not exactly moving on.

 Then, she falls off the roof of her apartment building by accident and, happily, manages not to die, but her whole family (and, to be honest, everyone else) suspects that it was a suicide attempt.
 Lou isn’t suicidal, but the state of her sad little life isn’t exactly reassuring to people when she insists she wants to live – what exactly is she living for?

 And then, a teenage girl shows up on her doorstep, hoping for a place to live temporarily while her family life is a mess and against all odds, Lou says yes to Lily who, in my humble opinion, may be the most annoying teenager on the face of the planet.
 Lou is a better person than I am, because I seriously doubt I would have taken her in.